-Method for Measuring Office Floor Area
+Office Space Floor Area

 Usable Area

-The Usable Area is the actual area that can be occupied on a floor or an office.
-The amount of Usable Area on a multi-tenant floor usually does vary over the life of a building as corridors expand and contract and as floors are remodeled.
-Usable floor area is converted to Rentable Area by the addition of a conversion factor (common area factor).
-The Usable Area of an office is calculated by measuring to the finished surface side of the office side of corridor and other permanent walls, to the center of the partitions that separate the office from adjoining Usable Areas, and to the inside finished surface of the main portions of the permanent outer building walls.
+The Usable Area is the actual occupiable area of a floor or an office suite.
+The amount of Usable Area on a multi-tenant floor can vary over the life of a building as corridors expand and contract and as floors are remodeled.
+Usable floor area is converted to Rentable Area by the use of a conversion factor (common area factor).
+The Usable Area of an office is computed by measuring to the finished surface side of the office side of corridor and other permanent walls, to the center of the partitions that separate the office from adjoining Usable Areas, and to the inside finished surface of the dominant portions of the permanent outer building walls.
+No deduction is made for columns and projections necessary to the building.

-Rentable Area
+Floor Rentable Area

 Building Common Area